-Back in the room, at the minimum, we will ask that you perform a one-minute monologue*, sing part of a song*, be ready to work on either, and chat with us a bit.
+Back in the room, at the minimum, we will ask that you perform a one-minute monologue, sing part of a song, be ready to work on either, and show us your original material.
 There will be an accompanist provided.

-We also require you to bring some original material.
-This can be a song you composed, a monologue you wrote, a character you’ve created, a brief (a minute or two is sufficient) dance combination you’ve choreographed, a rap, a poem, a chant, a pantomime: it’s all on the table.
+About that original material: This can be a song you composed, a monologue you wrote, a character you’ve created, a brief (a minute or two is sufficient) dance combination you’ve choreographed, a rap, a poem, a chant, a pantomime; it’s all on the table.
 Your original piece may replace your prepared song or monologue when appropriate.
 If it’s purely supplemental, we ask that you keep it short.